Welcome to Yoga Essentials for Musicians!

 Whether it’s yoga, Alexander Technique, Feldenkrais, or body mapping, I’ve come to appreciate these various body awareness modalities more and more as the years have passed, and I’ve learned about (and experienced) their various benefits.

-So I’ve asked flutist-turned-yoga instructor Nicole Newman to create a series of videos – a Yoga Essentials for Musicians, as it were – that I hope you’ll find helpful.
+So I’ve asked flutist-turned-yoga educator Nicole Newman to create a series of videos – a Yoga Essentials for Musicians, as it were – that I hope you’ll find helpful.
 Not just to get into a better physical state before, during, and after practicing, but to develop greater kinesthetic awareness and nuanced control that will transfer to performance as well.

 Note: Always better to be safe than sorry – if you have an existing injury, are recovering from an injury, or are experiencing pain, check with a physician or qualified health practitioner before starting a new type of physical activity!